-- Cynthia Brown Hale for being available when I have questions about her Dad, Johnny Mack Brown, and for the family photos on her Dad's induction into the Rose Bowl Hall of Fame.
+- Cynthia Brown Hale for being available when I had questions about her Dad, Johnny Mack Brown, and for the family photos on her Dad's induction to the Rose Bowl Hall of Fame.

 - There were various members of the western singing/musical groups called the Arizona Wranglers and the Range Riders.
 Thanks to relatives of the members who provided info and photos: Mike Hunter, Frank Underwood, Jack Jones, Herb Stokes.

 - Brothers Ken and Homer Dupuy for the great photos and family tree information on their relative, Don 'Red' Barry.

 - Retired Arizona Film Commission director Bill MacCallum for his remembrances on stuntman Fred Graham.